-That study is now understated as many more people require long-term health care, and the COVID-19 crisis has created many more complications.
+That study is now understated as many more people require long-term health care, and the impact of the COVID-19 crisis has created many more complications.

-Providing care for loved ones has taken a toll on the careers of half of the caregivers surveyed in Genworth's 2018 Beyond Dollars study, with 11 percent losing their jobs and another 10 percent having to change careers.
+Providing care for loved ones has taken a toll on the careers of half of the caregivers surveyed in Genworth's 2018 Beyond Dollars study, with 11% losing their jobs and another 10% having to change careers.
 That's in addition to the other financial, physical, and emotional impacts of caregiving examined in the survey.

 Family Caregivers Face Challenges

 Being a family caregiver is not an easy task.
-The study shows 53% of the caregivers reported high levels of stress, and 41% reported depression and resentment.
+The study shows 53% of the caregivers reported high-stress levels, and 41% reported depression and resentment.

 Fifty-two percent of the caregivers indicated they were not qualified to provide the care.
 Caregiving responsibilities may include helping with activities such as bathing, dressing, and household chores.

-Among caregivers surveyed in the study, half felt that caregiving responsibilities negatively impacted their ability to perform their jobs.
+Half of the caregivers surveyed in the study felt that caregiving responsibilities negatively impacted their ability to perform their jobs.

 Being a family caregiver is physically and emotionally demanding.
 However, it can be financially burdensome as well.
-According to the study, caregivers face an average of $10,400 of out-of-pocket expense.
+According to the study, caregivers face an average of $10,400 in out-of-pocket expenses.